 Also, they are reliable and will always get you on time to your destination.

-The table below displays the ADO bus timetable for trips from Cancun to Tulum, detailing departure times, journey lengths, and fares.
+The table below displays the ADO bus timetable, detailing departure times, journey lengths, and fares.

 Travel time: 2 hours 30 minutes